divSelector/bnwsite/readme.md

 I'm going to go over every directory in the repo and walk you through adding an example table to the site.

 This is going to be a lot to take in with a lot of room for user error.
-Possibly we can working on reducing the number of manual steps in this process.
+Possibly we can work on reducing the number of manual steps in this process.

 ## `csv2json/`

 This directory contains:

 - `csv2json/data_structures.py` - a module, where data structures are defined.
 - `csv2json/csv_to_json.py` - a python executable.
-Will take every csv file and generate json files inside of `
+Will take every csv file and generate json files inside of `generator/json/`
 - any number of csv files.

 ### Adding a new table via csv2json